SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Program Semantics

 \paragraph{Abstract Semantics} is a way to describe program behavior at a higher level of abstraction~\cite{nielson2015principles, cousot1977abstract, gunter1992semantics, stoy1981denotational}.
 Unlike concrete semantics, which provides detailed descriptions of the program's execution on specific inputs, abstract semantics focuses on the essential aspects of program behavior while ignoring low-level details.
-This approach is particularly useful for reasoning about program properties (See the extreme right box in Figure~\ref{fig:semcoder}, where the traces log the impact of each statement on variable types and range of values rather than a concrete value.).
+This approach is to reason about program properties and constraints (red box in Figure~\ref{fig:semantics_def} that always hold.